nebriv/VTOLVR-TacviewLogger/README.md

  - datalog.acmi
 	 - This is the primary datalog created for viewing in Tacview.
 With Tacview installed, you should simply be able to double click this and open it.
  - customHeightMapXML.txt
 	 - This is custom XML used to display the exported heightmap.
-This data must be copy and pasted into the file C:\ProgramData\Tacview\Data\Terrain\Custom\CustomHeightmapList.xml under the \<CustomHeightmapList\> node.
-If this file doesn't exist, copy the version from C:\Program Files (x86)\Tacview (beta)\Data\Terrain\Custom.
-The data within CustomHeightmapList.xml must be formatted properly otherwise Tacview will silently fail to load the terrain data.
-See Height Maps/Terrain for more details.
+See the heightmap section below.
  - heightmap_MAPName.data
 	 - This is the heightmap data.
 Copy this file into C:\ProgramData\Tacview\Data\Terrain\Custom\.
 See Height Maps/Terrain for more details.